+{\bf Soft Localized Outlier Removal} Outlier removal has been used for learning linear classifiers before \cite{BlumFKV:97,KLS09}.
+In \cite{KLS09}, the goal of outlier removal was to limit the ability of the adversary to coordinate the effects of noisy examples -- excessive such coordination was detected and removed.
+Our outlier removal procedure~(Algorithm~\ref{fig:outlier-removal}) is similar in spirit to that of \cite{KLS09} with two key differences.
 First, as in \cite{KLS09}, we will use the variance of the examples in a particular direction to measure their coordination.
 However, due to the fact that in round $k$, we are minimizing the hinge loss only with respect to vectors that are close to $w_{k-1}$, we only need to limit the variance in these directions.
 As training proceeds, the band is increasingly shaped like a pancake, with $w_{k-1}$ pointing in its flattest direction.
-Hypotheses that are close to $w_{k-1}$ also point in flat directions; the variance in those directions is $\Theta(b^2_k)$ which is much smaller than the $\approx 1/d$ found in a generic direction.
+Hypotheses that are close to $w_{k-1}$ also point in flat directions; the variance in those directions is $\Theta(b^2_k)$ which is much smaller than variance found in a generic direction.
 This allows us to limit the harm of the adversary to a greater extent than was possible in the analysis of \cite{KLS09}.
 The second difference is that, unlike previous outlier removal techniques, rather than making discrete remove-or-not decisions, we instead weigh the examples and then minimize the weighted hinge loss.
 Each weight indicates the algorithm's confidence that an example is not noisy.
 We show that these weights can be computed by solving a linear program with infinitely many constraints.
-We then show how to design an efficient separation oracle for the linear program using recent general-purpose techniques from the optimization community \cite{SZ03,BM13}.
+We then show how to design an efficient separation oracle for the linear program using recent general-purpose optimization techniques \cite{SZ03,BM14}.

-In Section~\ref{s:malicious} we show that our results hold for a more general class of distributions which we call {\em admissible} distributions.
-From Section~\ref{s:malicious} it also follows that our results can be extended to $\beta$-nearly log-concave distributions~(for small enough $\beta$).
-Such distributions, for instance, can capture mixtures of log-concave distributions~\cite{BL13}.